eclecticiq/OpenTAXII/docs/configuration.rst

       opentaxii: info
       root: info

-    xml_parser_supports_huge_tree: yes

     hooks:

 .. note::
   OpenTAXII uses a SQLite Database by default wich is intended only when running OpenTAXII in a development environment.
-Please change when running in a production environment.
+Please use different SQL DB backend for running in a production environment.

-An example of custom configuration that allows OpenTAXII to connect to production-ready database (PostgreSQL is our recommendation):
+An example of custom configuration that allows OpenTAXII to connect to production-ready PostgreSQL database:

 .. code-block:: yaml